XLS Considered Harmful

 The IR design is clean.
 First, XLS uses a sea-of-nodes representation, which models the IR as a graph.
 As circuits are inherently graphs, writing optimization passes becomes much simpler than in SSA-style hardware IRs.

 Take Dead Code Elimination (DCE) pass as an example.
-In XLS, DCE is just a straightforward graph traversal.
+In XLS, DCE can be implemented as a straightforward traversal in a graph IR.
 In FIRRTL, the DCE pass spans over 500 lines of Scala.
 The complexity comes from the SSA-style representation, which requires two traversals: one to build an internal graph representation, and another to traverse it.

 • XLS DCE pass